Kellie Sloane: NGO work

 In August 2015, Sloane was appointed CEO of Life Education NSW.
 She served in the position until 2019.
 In 2020, she was appointed CEO of Life Education Australia.
 She served in the position for two years.

 Political career

 In October 2021, Sloane announced she was seeking preselection for the seat of Willoughby due to the resignation of Premier Gladys Berejiklian.

 In November 2022, she was selected as the Liberal Party candidate for the electorate of Vaucluse at the 2023 New South Wales state election.
 She was comfortably elected.
 After election, she was appointed Shadow Minister for the Environment in the Shadow ministry of Mark Speakman.
-Upon the resignation of Matt Kean in 2024, Sloane was appointed Shadow Minister for Health, where she currently serves.
+Upon the resignation of Matt Kean in 2024, Sloane was appointed Shadow Minister for Health.

 2025 leadership election

-Sloane is seen as a likely successor to New South Wales Liberal Party leader Mark Speakman, who resigned from leadership on 20 November 2025.
+Sloane was seen as a likely successor to New South Wales Liberal Party leader Mark Speakman, who resigned from leadership on 20 November 2025.
 The Sydney Morning Herald reported that the two MPs met before his resignation, with Speakman supporting Sloane's move to take over the party.
-In a press conference on November 20, Sloane confirmed she had nominated herself for the leadership position.

-On November 21, 2025, ABC News confirmed that Sloane was elected as leader unopposed after Alister Henskens withdrew from the race.
+In a press conference on 20 November, Sloane confirmed she had nominated herself for the leadership position.
+On 21 November 2025, ABC News confirmed that Sloane was elected as leader unopposed after Alister Henskens withdrew from the race.

+Leader of the Opposition

+In January 2026, Sloane announced a cabinet reshuffle, removing factional opponents from her shadow ministry in preparation for the 2027 New South Wales state election.
+Monica Tudehope, representing the northern Sydney Epping electorate and daughter of New South Wales Legislative Council member Damien Tudehope was installed as Shadow Minister for Finance as well as Shadow Minister for Western Sydney, replacing Eleni Petinos.
+Adam Crouch, the Member for Terrigal on the Central Coast was dumped as Shadow Minister for the Central Coast and replaced by Sydney based Legislative Council member Jacqui Munro.
+Gurmesh Singh, nuclear power advocate, New South Wales National Party Leader and Member for Coffs Habour was made the Shadow Minister for the Small Business, Regional NSW and Trade portfolios.

+Views

+Antisemitism

+In response to the 2025 Bondi Beach shooting, Sloane publicly supported a royal commission into the incident, arguing that a national inquiry would have stronger powers to investigate security agency failures than the proposed state-based commission.
+Sloane wrote an opinion piece for The Daily Telegraph after the attack, saying that antisemitism had been "allowed to grow through complacency, institutional drift, and a failure of leadership over several years".